I think you will agree that working out what your home care costs will be is difficult. So many

 options, so many different costs!

-That is why we have created our care costs calculator to help you work out how much your home care will cost you!
+That is why we have created our paying for home care costs calculator to help you work out how much your home care will cost you!
 The calculator is about a third of the way down this page.

 We will tell you what we think it should cost you, and you can use this information when you speak to care agencies.